k4kpk/k4kpk.github.io/_posts/2013-04-28-15v-power-wand-for-kx3.md

 1. Screw one #6 machine screw through the cap, with the screw head *inside* and the screw end *outside* the cap.
 1. Screw the other #6 machine screw through the small circle inside the large end of the battery spring, then through the other cap, from the inside to the outside.
 1. At this point, you have two caps with the ends of the machine screws sticking out.
 Screw one nut onto each.
 Tighten the nut securely.
-1. Crimp a pair of ring terminals onto one end of the zip wire.
+1. Solder a pair of ring terminals onto one end of the zip wire.
 1. Crimp PowerPole connectors onto the other end of the zip wire.
 1. Fasten the ring terminals onto the machine screws, using another nut for each machine screw.
 Use a washer too, if you like.
 1. Screw on the cap with the spring.